 And that being how Alex starts his show has me really worried for him.

-The comment that she made, Madeline Albright, that is, she made that in an interview with 60 Minutes, where she expressed that the consequences of sanctions against Saddam Hussein's government were worth it when weighed against the benefits.
+The comment that she made, Madeline Albright, that is, she made it in an interview with 60 Minutes, where she expressed that the consequences of sanctions against Saddam Hussein's government were worth it when weighed against the benefits.

 That's a horrible thing to say, and she definitely shouldn't have said that.